hyundai-robotics/doc-hi6-operation/book.md

 ![Figure 71 Load Estimation Function](../../_assets/tp630/system-calib-load_eng.png)

-1. Touch the \[6: Auto Calibration &gt; 4: Load Estimation Function\] menu.
+1. Touch the `[6: Auto Calibration  - 4: Load Estimation Function]` menu.

-2. After touching the \[Add.
-Weight on Each Axis\] button, input the information of the additional weight of each axis.
+2. After touching the `[Add.
+Weight on Each Axis]` button, input the information of the additional weight of each axis.

 If the load estimation function is performed while there is additional weight, it will be determined that all the weight objects mounted onto the robot are at the front end.
 For accurate load estimation, the information on the additional weight of each axis should be inputted.

-3. After moving the robot to a safe area by moving the main axis of the robot, touch the \[Set pose\] button.
+3. After moving the robot to a safe area by moving the main axis of the robot, touch the `[Set pose]` button.

-4. After touching the \[Wrist Axis Operation Area\] button, designate the operation area of the wrist axis to be used in the load estimation operation.
+4. After touching the `[Wrist Axis Operation Area]` button, designate the operation area of the wrist axis to be used in the load estimation operation.
 Load estimation can be performed in an operation area that there is no interference not only with nearby facilities but also with the manipulator.

-If the \[Wrist Axis Operation Area\] button is not supported, skip this step, and perform the next step.
+If the `[Wrist Axis Operation Area]` button is not supported, skip this step, and perform the next step.

-5. Touch the \[Play check\] button.
+5. Touch the `[Play check]` button.
 Then, while the robot is operating at a low speed, you can check for any interference with nearby facilities or the manipulator.

-6. After inputting the number of the tool mounted onto the robot, touch the \[Play Normal\] button.
+6. After inputting the number of the tool mounted onto the robot, touch the `[Play Normal]` button.
 Then, load estimation will be performed, allowing the physical properties of the tool to be calculated.

-7. After checking the load estimation result, touch the \[End\] button.
+7. After checking the load estimation result, touch the `[End]` button.
 Then, the calculated physical properties of the tool will be registered in the tool number.

 {% hint style="info" %}
 * Additional weight is the overall weight of all devices that the user attaches to the robot, such as a welding dressing device and welding signal line relay box, except for the tool mounted at the front end of the robot.